 You’ll need to have a few blank CDs and of course a CD/DVD burner.
 If your computer doesn’t have a built in burner, then you can use one of the external USB drives.
 They work just as well and have the advantage of being portable.

-Most versions of Windows 10 & 11 have Windows Media Player (legacy) pre-installed, but if you find that it’s missing from your computer click here How To Install Windows Media Player (Legacy) On Windows 10 And 11.
+Most versions of Windows 10 & Windows 11 have Windows Media Player (legacy) pre-installed, but if you find that it’s missing from your computer click here How To Install Windows Media Player (Legacy) On Windows 10 And 11.

-How To Burn A Music CD.
+How To Burn A Music CD In Windows.

 Click the Start button and then type “windows media player”.